Sina-sayadi/sp-dc-automation-lab/README.md

 Local Preference defines the preferred Broadband router for outbound traffic.

-Weight and AS-Path Prepending influence return traffic from upstream networks.
+Weight and AS-Path Prepending influence send and return traffic from upstream networks.

 ⸻